Foereaper/TalentEditor/README.md

 ### Prerequisites

 * Go 1.21+
-* MySQL database with DBC tables populated (compatible with DBCTool)
+* MySQL database with DBC tables populated (using DBCTool to import)

+Required DBC's imported to SQL are as follows:
+- ChrClasses
+- Spell
+- SpellIcon
+- Talent
+- TalentTab

 ### Steps